BuildTheEarth/main-bot/readme.md

 ## BuildTheEarth

-Join us in this massive project as we recreate Earth in Minecraft, in 1:1 scale, one block at a time. [**Discord Server**](https://discord.gg/QEkPmBy)
+Join us in this massive project as we recreate the Earth in Minecraft, in 1:1 scale, one block at a time. [**Discord Server**](https://discord.gg/QEkPmBy)

 ## Bot